typegoose/typegoose/github-page/_guides/quick-start-guide.md

 - NodeJS ^10.15.0
 - Mongoose ^5.9.22
 - An IDE that supports TypeScript linting (VSCode is recommended)
-- This Guide expects you to know how mongoose (or at least its models) works
+- This Guide expects you to know how Mongoose (or at least its models) works

 ## Install